CLPHA Priorities

 Stimulate capital investment

 During the last decade, capital fund appropriations have dwindled, while ongoing accrual needs have increased dramatically.
 Currently, capital fund appropriations average less than $2 billion annually, while annual capital accrual needs are estimated at $3.4 billion.
-The capital needs backlog was last estimated in 2010 as at least $26 billion—and growing.
+HUD estimated the capital needs backlog in 2010 as at least $26 billion.
+CLPHA estimates that the backlog is, in fact, $100 billion -- and growing.
 As funding dwindles, we believe greater flexibility in using federal assistance is essential.
 Models such as MTW, where PHAs can flexibly combine funding sources and use them to make strategic decisions about how to prioritize and recapitalize their project-based properties, should be taken to scale and replicated across the public housing program.

 Ensure program and funding flexibility